-6.1.5.4.3 Constant-volume AMS Ducted Systems.
-All tests requiring cooling intermediate airflow rate shall be performed at the minimum external static pressure values calculated using Equation 6.1, with a tolerance of 0.00 to +0.03 in H2O.

-6.1.5.5 Heating Full Airflow Rate.
-The manufacturer shall specify a heating full airflow rate, $\dot{Q}{H1,Full}$, except as required by 6.1.5.5.1.
-The specified heating full airflow rate value shall be utilized for all tests that call for heating full airflow rate, unless otherwise modified by the following subsections.
+- 6.1.5.4.3 Constant-volume AMS Ducted Systems.
+All tests requiring cooling intermediate airflow rate shall be performed at the minimum ESP values calculated using Equation 6.1, with a tolerance of 0.00 to +0.03 in H_2O .
+Refer to Section 6.1.5.1.3 and 6.1.5.1.8. - 6.1.5.4.4 Non-ducted Systems.
+The cooling intermediate airflow rate is the air volume rate that results during each test when the unit is operated at an ESP of 0.00 in H_2O .
+Refer to Section 6.1.5.1.8 - 6.1.5.5 Heating Full Airflow Rate.
+The manufacturer shall have Specified a heating full airflow rate, $\dot{Q}{H1,Full}$, except as required by 6.1.5.5.1.
+The Specified heating full airflow rate value shall be utilized for all tests that call for heating full airflow rate, unless otherwise modified by the following subsections.
 If modified, that same modified value shall be utilized for all tests that call for heating full airflow rate.
 Unless otherwise indicated, static pressure requirements only apply to the H1{Full} test.

-6.1.5.5.1 Ducted Heat Pumps where the Heating Full Airflow Rate and Cooling Full Airflow Rate are the Same.
-Use the cooling full airflow rate as the heating full airflow Rate for:

-6.1.5.5.1.1 Coil-only Heat Pumps (except Two-capacity Northern Heat Pumps tested only at low capacity in cooling - see Section 6.1.5.5.5), or

-6.1.5.5.1.2 PSC AMS or Constant-torque AMS ducted heat pumps which operate at the same indoor Airflow-control Setting during both A{Full} and H1{Full} tests, or

-6.1.5.5.1.3 Constant-volume AMS ducted heat pumps which deliver the same air volume rate during both the A{Full} and $H1{Full}$ tests.
+- 6.1.5.5.1 Ducted Heat Pumps where the Heating Full Airflow Rate and Cooling Full Airflow Rate are the Same.
+Use the cooling full airflow rate as the heating full airflow Rate for: - 6.1.5.5.1.1 Coil-only Heat Pumps (except Two-capacity Northern Heat Pumps tested only at low capacity in cooling see Section 6.1.5.5.5), or - 6.1.5.5.1.2 PSC AMS or Constant-torque AMS ducted heat pumps which operate at the same indoor Airflow-control Setting during both A{Full} and H1{Full} tests, or - 6.1.5.5.1.3 Constant-volume AMS ducted heat pumps which deliver the same air volume rate during both the A{Full} and $H1{Full}$ tests.

-No external static pressure requirements apply for heat pumps of Sections 6.1.5.5.1.1 and 6.1.5.5.1.2.
-Use the final indoor blower control settings as determined when setting the cooling full airflow rate, and readjust the exhaust fan of the airflow measuring apparatus if necessary to reset to the cooling full airflow rate.
-For heat pumps where the last bullet is applicable, test at the minimum external static pressure specified in Table 11 (0.00 to +0.03 in H2O).
-If the static pressure setting causes air volume rate variations (Q{var}) more than 10% or an automatic shutdown of the indoor blower, then use procedure from Section 6.1.5.1.3.
+No ESP requirements apply for heat pumps of Sections 6.1.5.5.1.1 and 6.1.5.5.1.2.
+Use the final indoor blower control settings as determined when setting the cooling full airflow rate, and readjust the exhaust fan of the airflow measuring apparatus if necessary to reset to the cooling full airflow rate obtained in Section 6.1.5.2.
+For heat pumps where Section 6.1.5.5.1.3 is applicable, test at the minimum ESP identified in Table 10 (0.00 to +0.03 in H_2O).
+If the static pressure exceeds the minimum or targeted ESP by +0.03 in H_2O , or the setting causes air volume rate variations (Q{var}) more than 10% or an automatic shutdown of the indoor blower, then use procedure from Section 6.1.5.1.3.